xtyangjie/Personae/README.md

 ```
 # TODO
 - More Implementations of Papers.
-- More High-Frequency Stocks Data.
+- More High-Frequency Stock Data.